Sweet Hot Cedar Plank Oven Salmon Recipe

 - Rinse salmon and pat dry.
 Arrange skin-side down on plank.

-- In a small bowl, combine brown sugar, oil, salt and peppers.
+- In a small bowl, combine brown sugar, oil, salt, black pepper and cayenne.
 Spread over salmon.

 - Place plank on the center rack of the oven.
 (You may want to line the bottom rack with foil for easy cleanup.
 Cook fish for about 14-16 minutes.
 The cooked fish will flake easily.
-Thinner filets may cook more quickly.
-A very thick filet may take up to 20 minutes to cook through.
+Thinner fillets may cook more quickly.
+A very thick fillet may take up to 20 minutes to cook through.
 (See notes for grilling.)

 - Serve with a side of lemon wedges.
 (The fish can be served right on the plank if so desired.)